Jon Ossoff hits Sen. Perdue on pandemic: ‘You’re attacking the health of the people that you represent’

 “You did say covid-19 was no deadlier than the flu.
 You did say there would be no significant uptick in cases,” Ossoff said.
 “All the while, you were looking after your own assets, and your own portfolio, and you did vote ... to end protections for preexisting conditions.”

 Perdue has said that his financial advisers made the multimillion-dollar stock trades, which reportedly included investing in a company making personal protective equipment, and vowed they wouldn’t make such decisions in the future.
+His campaign also provided the Atlanta Journal-Constitution a letter from the Senate Ethics Committee clearing him of wrongdoing.
+The campaign also said the Justice Department and the Securities and Exchange Commission had closed probes into the matter, though did not provide documentation of that, the Journal-Constitution reported.

-And he’s pointed to his votes for other GOP legislation he argues would also preserve the preexisting conditions protected under the Affordable Care Act.
+Perdue has pointed to his votes for other GOP legislation he argues would also preserve the preexisting conditions protected under the Affordable Care Act.

 As Ossoff has homed in on the pandemic, Perdue has attacked his challenger’s company for working with Middle Eastern and Asian clients, falsely suggesting that Ossoff was “endorsed” by the Communist Party.
 He returned to those broadsides on Wednesday, when he dramatically pulled out a financial disclosure showing Ossoff’s firm had done business with a Hong Kong entity linked to the Chinese government.